UKHSA-Internal/data-dashboard-api/docs/main_design_guide.md

             |- api_models.py    # The flat denormalized model which holds everything in the single flat table.
             |- core_models.py   # The normalized models which house a series of FK relationships.
         |- access/              # Read-like functionality for interacting with the db (via managers ideally).
-        |- operations/          # Write-like functionality for interacting with the db (via managers ideally).
         |- managers/            # Contains files with custom queryset and model manager classes for the models.
         |- migrations/          # Contains the associated django migrations.
     |- domain/                  # Represents the business logic layer.
 Currently houses the charts generation module.